fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

 using *dynamic arrays* in Java (see :doc:`Lecture 2.3
 </sequences/dynamic_arrays>`).

+The class :code:`no.ntnu.idata2302.lab02.SequenceTest` contains some unit test that can help you.

 .. exercise:: 2 points
    :label: lab/sequences/insertion
    :nonumber:

    Implement the `insert` function, which appends the given item at the end.
-If the underlying array is full, it shall resize the array appropriately.
+If the underlying array is full, it shall resize the array appropriately (multiply the capacity by 2)

    .. code-block:: java

-      public void insert(int item, int position) {
+      public void insert(int item, int index) {
         // TODO: Implement
+        throw new RuntimeException("Not yet implemented.");
       }

 .. exercise:: 2 points
    :label: lab/sequences/deletion
    :nonumber:

    Implement the `remove` function, which delete the item stored at the given index.
 If the underlying array gets empty, it shall resize the array appropriately.
+It should halve the capacity as soon as the load is less or equal to 25 %.

    .. code-block:: java

       public void remove(int index) {
           // TODO: Implement
+          throw new RuntimeException("Not yet implemented.");
       }

 .. exercise:: 2 points